Participate in a Draw to Help Ontario Charities

 There are many types of raffles including 50/50 draws, calendar-based prize giveaways, blanket raffles and a new Catch the Ace game where tickets are sold until the Ace of Spades in selected.

 Electronic Raffles can only be licensed by the Alcohol and Gaming Commission of Ontario.
 This eases the administrative burden for many organizations that depend on raffles for revenues.
 For a comprehensive look at electronic raffles, how they work, and how to get started, please visit our dedicated e-raffles website at e-raffles.ca

-Social Gaming events are gaming events held in conjunction with another activity to raise funds for an organization.
-These events include only Blackjack or Wheel of Fortune and are licensed by the Alcohol and Gaming Commission of Ontario.
+Special Occasion Gaming Licence (formerly known as Social Gaming Licence) are gaming events held in conjunction with another social occasion to raise funds for an organization.
+These events include Blackjack or Wheel of Fortune (up to 20 of each) and are licensed by the Alcohol and Gaming Commission of Ontario.

 Approval must also be sought from your local municipality to host these events.
 Equipment for the games must be acquired from a registered gaming supplier.
 The important element is that there must be another purpose to your event in addition to a gaming opportunity.
 More information can be found one the AGCO website and interested organization can apply at iAGCO